MTA—Subways and Buses

 • Many buses are available 24 hours a day, seven days a week, but be sure to check whether your route offers overnight service.
 A schedule and route map posted at the bus stop indicate when the bus should arrive and where it will go.

-• Buses run about every 5 to 15 minutes, or at longer intervals, depending on the time of day.
+• Buses run about every five to 15 minutes, or at longer intervals, depending on the time of day.

-• If you have a smartphone, you can scan the QR code at the bus stopto receive information about when the next bus is expected to arrive.
+• Locate your bus stop’s six-digit stop code on the sign posted and text that plus the route number to 511123—or, if you have a smartphone, you can scan the QR code that’s also posted or visit the MTA Bus Time page—to receive information about when the next bus is expected to arrive.

 • Buses generally stop every other block on avenue routes and every block on cross-street routes.
-Late at night, from 11pm to 5am, bus drivers will stop wherever you ask them to—as long as they feel it's safe.
+Late at night and early morning, from 10pm to 5am, drivers for local and express buses will stop wherever you ask them to—as long as they can stop safely (and, if it’s an express bus, only when they are dropping off passengers).

 • MTA service information is available at mta.info or by calling 718-330-1234.

-The MTA website tripplanner.mta.info is the most reliable source for up-to-date information about routes and fares.
+The MTA’s Trip Planner is the most reliable source for up-to-date information about routes and fares.

-With the swipe of a MetroCard, the Roosevelt Island Tram gives you an aerial view of Midtown East along its path from 59th Street and Second Avenue in Manhattan to Roosevelt Island, located in the East River between Manhattan and Queens.
-The tram got its start in the early 1900s, taking passengers halfway across the Queensboro Bridge, where an elevator would then transport them down to the island.
-Today, it provides direct service for more than 2 million riders seven days a week (Sunday–Thursday, 6am–2am; Friday–Saturday, 6am–3:30am), with transfers available to MTA subways and buses.
-For more information, visit rioc.com.
+With the swipe of a MetroCard, the Roosevelt Island Tram gives you an aerial view of Midtown East along its path from East 60th Street and Second Avenue in Manhattan to Roosevelt Island, located in the East River between Manhattan and Queens.
+The tram got its start in 1976.
+It provides direct service seven days a week (Sun.–Thurs., 6am–2am; Fri.–Sat., 6am–3:30am) for more than 2 million riders annually, with free transfers available to and from MTA subways and buses.
+Up to three children with a maximum height of 44 inches each can ride the tram for free when they are traveling with a fare-paying adult.
+For more information, visit rioc.ny.gov.

 • Taxis are available 24 hours a day.